nursatkakon/BI-REC-TR/README.md

 #### 3. /GoSales/probabilityDistributions/

 The files present here show how the sessions are distributed to the measure groups available in the ontology, as per various statistical distributions.
 The parameters for these distributions are in Table 1 in the paper.
-In order to reflect real human behavior, we do not force all the measure groups to participate in the sessions.
-Also, at least two sessions are distributed to each measure group.
-This is an effort to ensure that the distributions are not too skewed and by doing so, we prevent BI-REC from getting a statistical advantage over the baseline in prediction latency.
-This way, we preserve fairness in our experiments.
+In order to reflect real human behavior and to preserve fairness, we do not force all the measure groups to participate in the sessions.